STEP 1: Choose your Blogging Platform

 - The top element depends on what you’re blog is trying to accomplish.
 For some, this is a widget with your About Me information.

-- For other websites, a short opt-in form is the top element of their sidebar so they can collection email subscribers.
+- For other blogs, a short opt-in form is the top element of their sidebar so they can collection email subscribers.

 - Other elements beyond these include your latest posts, social media buttons, and additional navigation.